Ron Kuby: Radio and television personality

 From 1999 to 2007, Kuby and Curtis Sliwa co-hosted a daily radio show titled Curtis and Kuby in the Morning on WABC (AM), in New York City.
 After an eight-year run, WABC replaced the show with Don Imus and retained Sliwa.
 Kuby and Sliwa then shared a short-lived midday television program on MSNBC.
 Kuby began broadcasting on Air America Radio in 2008, at first as a replacement for Randi Rhodes, then later with a regular show, Doing Time with Ron Kuby.
 In May 2009 Air America moved Kuby's show to a new time slot, which took him off of the schedule for many affiliates.
 By June, his show was removed from Air America's schedule.

 On January 2, 2014, Curtis and Kuby returned to WABC in the 12–3pm (Eastern) timeslot.
 He was released from WABC in late May 2017 for budgetary reasons.

 Kuby is a frequent pundit and substitute anchor on Court TV and has appeared several times on the Discovery Channel program Oddities, offering legal advice.

-On May 16, 2008, he was interviewed on the WBGO program Conversations with Allan Wolper.
-Kuby discussed how the media sometimes convicts criminal suspects in the court of public opinion.
+On May 16, 2008, Kuby was interviewed on the WBGO program Conversations with Allan Wolper.
+He discussed how the news media sometimes convict criminal suspects in the court of public opinion.

 Unlike defense lawyers who usually suppress specifics about their residence, family, and habits, Kuby agreed in 2012 to be featured in the weekly New York Times "Sunday Routine" photo report on prominent or colorful New Yorkers.

 Kuby was featured in the 2019 podcast The Ballad of Billy Balls, which dealt with the murder of William Heitzman at the hands of the NYPD in June 1982.